tralinde/tralinde_EDA_group_presentation/README.md

 Overview

 Change graph titles, where it says 2011..
-Dataset is actually from 2017 and 2018.
+Dataset is actually between Nov 2017 through June 2018.

 1. Finding the most popular creator by common channel title (which handle, what's trending) ======== Found it.
 Done Like, dislie ratio